 If you think that you have been treated unfairly by your employer, you can call us for a free consultation.
 A professional attorney will be able to tell you whether or not you might be entitled to reparations for your unethical treatment.
 You should be prepared by gathering any necessary documents or information that can help your legal team to build a case against your employer.
 Information such as time cards, emails, or other forms of communication can be very helpful.
 From there, your assigned legal team will then investigate the details of your case and gather any necessary evidence.
 Your attorney will then negotiate to get you the compensation that you are entitled to.

 Please note that, according to California law, your employer cannot terminate you for filing a legal claim against them.
 This would be considered an illegal retaliation.

 Contact an Experienced Employment Labor Law Attorney

 If you or a loved one has experienced employment issues, you should discuss your legal options with an attorney as you may be entitled to compensation.
-The lawyers at the Law Offices of Samer Habbas & Associates and their network of talented employment lawyers will advocate for your full financial recovery through hard work and an aggressive approach.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our personal injury lawyers represent employment discrimination victims across Southern California.
-For more information or to schedule a complimentary consultation with one of our attorneys, please call 949-449-2703.
+The trial lawyers at the Law Offices of Samer Habbas & Associates and their network of talented labor law attorneys will advocate for your full financial recovery through hard work and an aggressive approach.
+With multiple offices located in Irvine, Anaheim, Los Angeles, El Segundo, San Diego and Riverside, our personal injury lawyers represent employment discrimination victims across Southern California.
+For more information or to schedule a complimentary consultation with one of our attorneys, please call 949-727-9300.